74Thirsty/gnoman2.0/README.md

   `modules/sandbox/ui`.
 Upload or paste ABIs, choose functions, provide parameters, replay historical simulations, and manage an optional local fork.
-- **Keyring** – interact with the Electron IPC bridge (`window.gnoman`) to list and reveal secrets stored in the OS keyring (with an in-memory fallback when `keytar` is unavailable).
+- **Keyring** – interact with the Electron IPC bridge (`window.gnoman`) to list and reveal secrets stored in the AES keyring service (with a logged warning and in-memory fallback when the `keyring` module is unavailable).
 - **Settings** – activate offline licensing, configure global hold defaults, launch vanity generators, and jump to the in-app wiki.
 - **Wiki Guide** – render Markdown documentation from `docs/wiki` directly inside the renderer.